tinymce/tinymce-docs/rtc/encryption.md

 {{site.productname}} Real-Time Collaboration requires an encryption key:

-- To verify that the content is encrypted.
+- To encrypt content before a client sends it to the {{site.cloudname}} server.
-- So the content can be decrypted by the end user and your server.
+- To decrypt content clients receive from the {{site.cloudname}} server.

-{{site.companyname}} will be able to see the _encryption key_ but **will not know how to use the key to decrypt the content**.
+{{site.productname}} clients use the encryption key but do not transmit it to the {{site.cloudname}} servers. {{site.companyname}} **will never have the key to decrypt document content**.

 ## The difference between content encryption and JWT signing

 Encrypted data is indistinguishable from random data without the decryption key.
 The RTC plugin performs client-side symmetric encryption (using the same key for encryption and decryption) on the editor content.
-The encryption key is provided to the user and your server (the client endpoints), and is never sent to the {{site.{{site.cloudname}}}} servers; providing end-to-end encryption.
+The encryption key is provided to the client by your server, and is never sent to the {{site.cloudname}} servers; that is end-to-end encryption.

-JWT signing does not modify the data, and the data can be read by anyone (the data is not encrypted).
-A JWT signature is transmitted along with the data and is used to validate that the data has not been modified since the signature (JWT) was created.
+JWT signing does not modify data, and the data can be read by anyone (the data is not encrypted).
+A JWT signature is transmitted along with the data and is used to validate that the data was not modified after the JWT was created.
 RTC requires an [asymmetric signing algorithm]({{site.baseurl}}/rtc/jwt-authentication/#supportedalgorithms) for JWT identity tokens.
 Asymmetric signing uses a public/private key pair: signatures are created with the private key and verified using the public key.
 The public key stored on the {{site.cloudname}} servers can only be used to verify signatures, not create new ones.
-This allows the {{site.cloudname}} server to verify that the data has not been tampered between the end-points, but does not allow {{site.companyname}} to decrypt the data.
+This allows the {{site.cloudname}} server to verify that the data contained in the JWT has not been tampered with and is an authentic statement of identity from your server.

 ## Choosing an encryption key